uga-ssrl/SSRLCV/README.md

 # UGA SSRL Computer Vision

-This computer vision software is for the [University of Georgia Small Satellite Research Laboratory](smallsat.uga.edu)'s MOCI (Multiview Onbloard Computational Imager) Satellite Mission.
-If you utilize this software please cite the papers listed below.
+[University of Georgia Small Satellite Research Laboratory](smallsat.uga.edu) Computer Vision, SSRLCV, is a computer vision software library written in C++ and the Nvidia CUDA programming language for Nvidia GPU SoCs in space enviromentents.
+The software will be used onboard the MOCI satellite with our modified TX2i, but is also compatible with Ubuntu 16.04, Ubuntu 18.04, and Linux for Tegra.
+SSRLCV can also run on the TX2 and the Jetson Nano.
+The software currently inculdes SIFT feature detection, SIFT feature generation, SIFT feature matching, point cloud filtering, 2 view triangulation, N view triangulation, and 2 view bundle adjustment.

-It is reccomended to also use the following repositories
+You can begin reading documentation [in the SSRLCV github wiki](https://github.com/uga-ssrl/SSRLCV/wiki), and view code documentation at [data.calebadams.space/doxygen/documentation/html/](data.calebadams.space/doxygen/documentation/html/examples.html).
+It is also reccomended to clone the following repositories:

-* Sample Data: **Highly Reccomended** to use, is maintained as [SSRLCV-Sample-Data](https://gitlab.smallsat.uga.edu/payload_software/ssrlcv-sample-data) on gitlab, and [mirrored on github](https://github.com/uga-ssrl/SSRLCV-Sample-Data)
+* Sample Data: **Highly Reccomended** to use, this is maintained as [SSRLCV-Sample-Data](https://gitlab.smallsat.uga.edu/payload_software/ssrlcv-sample-data) on gitlab, and [mirrored on github](https://github.com/uga-ssrl/SSRLCV-Sample-Data)
-* Utilities: is maintained as [SSRLCV-Utilities](https://gitlab.smallsat.uga.edu/payload_software/ssrlcv-utilities) on gitlab, and [mirrored on github](https://github.com/uga-ssrl/SSRLCV-Util)
+* Utilities: maintained as [SSRLCV-Utilities](https://gitlab.smallsat.uga.edu/payload_software/ssrlcv-utilities) on gitlab, and [mirrored on github](https://github.com/uga-ssrl/SSRLCV-Util)

 Check out the [contributors guide](CONTRIB.md) if you would like to help further develop SSRLCV

 ## Dependencies

-Required:

   * libpng-dev
   * libtiff-dev